-Don’t get me wrong, most mornings you will see fried eggs, avocados, and sauerkraut on my plate, but if you have access to a whole foods type store you can jazz it up!
+Don’t get me wrong, most mornings, you will see fried eggs, avocados, and sauerkraut on my plate, but if you have access to whole foods-type stores, you can jazz it up!
 I am going to share my favorite whole30 approved breakfast casserole, along with a few other ideas to help you have an easy and healthy breakfast.

 WHOLE 30 HEALTHY BREAKFAST IDEAS

 - 1/2 cup liquid (you can use bone broth, water, or coconut milk)

 - 1 pound whole 30 compliant ground breakfast sausage (or make your own, recipe below)

 - 1 onion, diced

 - 2 large handfuls of spinach